letsencrypt/website/content/en/docs/faq.md

 Once you successfully complete the challenges for a domain, the resulting authorization is cached for your account to use again later.
 Cached authorizations last for 30 days from the time of validation.
 If the certificate you requested has all of the necessary authorizations cached then validation will not happen again until the relevant cached authorizations expire.

+## Where can I learn more about TLS/SSL and PKI in general?

+Longtime security researcher and practitioner, Ivan Ristić, published a configuration guide that provides useful information about what you should consider as you <a href="https://www.feistyduck.com/library/bulletproof-tls-guide/online/" target="_blank" rel="noopener noreferer">set up your TLS configuration</a>.

+For more extensive background and greater detail, we recommend <a href="https://www.feistyduck.com/books/bulletproof-tls-and-pki/" target="_blank" rel="noopener noreferer">Bulletproof TLS and PKI</a>, also written by Ristić.